tatevkyosababyan/Fine-Tune-Stable-Diffusion/README.md

 - If you'd like to see more regarding our process, results, or additional information about this project, please navigate to the Wiki section of this repository also available [here](https://github.com/martingasparyan/Fine-Tune-Stable-Diffusion/wiki).

 **Model Details**
-- Model is available at https://huggingface.co/morj/renaissance
+- Model is hosted at Hugging Face: https://huggingface.co/morj/renaissance
 - Dataset is available at https://huggingface.co/datasets/morj/renaissance_portraits
 - Developed by: Martin Gasparyan and Tatev Kyosababyan
 - Model type: Diffusion-based text-to-image generative model
 - Model Description: This model can be used to generate and modify images based on text prompts.
-It is a Latent Diffusion Model that uses a fixed, pretrained text encoder (OpenCLIP-ViT/H) to generate high-quality - Reniassance portraits from textual prompts.
+It is a Latent Diffusion Model that uses a fixed, pre-trained text encoder (OpenCLIP-ViT/H) to generate high-quality - Renaissance portraits from textual prompts.
 This model uses the KerasCV implementation of stability.ai's text-to-image model, Stable Diffusion.
 - License: CreativeML Open RAIL++-M License
-- Finetuned from model: stabilityai/stable-diffusion-2-1
+- Finetuned from the model: stabilityai/stable-diffusion-2-1

 ## To Generate your own Examples: